Xstar97TheNoob/docs/docs/misc/google/app_passwords/index.md

 # App Passwords for Google

-To use gmail for mail services and have 2-step or extra security enabled then create an app password by going to your google's [account security](https://myaccount.google.com/security) and then go to **2-Step Verification** scroll to the bottom of the page **App passwords**.
+To use gmail for mail services and have 2-step or extra security enabled then create an app password by going to your google's [app password page](https://myaccount.google.com/apppasswords) and sign in.

 - Click `app` and select **Other**
   - Give it a name.